 The Freshwater Research Service describes ferox as 'large predatory brown trout', Salmo trutta and in becoming piscivourous trout are only following one of a number of strategies for life.

 Ferox in Lough Melvin are known to be genetically distinct however other studies have found that in most cases ferox are just one of a number of variations on the species Salmo trutta, i.e. not a different species.
-Ferox do show a variety of shape, colouration and spot pattern with fish of similar length varying in weight by as much as 2 to 3 pounds.
+Ferox do show a variety of shape, colouration and spot patterns with fish of similar length varying in weight by as much as 2 to 3 pounds.

 The change in diet has benefits in that fish put on more weight, a 300% increase in weight is not uncommon, and in longevity.
-Often referred to as cannibals, ferox do eat trout if needs must but as mentioned above they prefer char which explains there life habits.
-From the anglers perspective another study on Loch Rannoch has found that ferox are not territorial and range widely throughout a loch having been found to travel up to a kilometer in a few hours.
+Often referred to as cannibals, ferox do eat trout if needs must but as mentioned above they prefer char which explains their life habits.
+From the anglers perspective another study on Loch Rannoch has found that ferox are not territorial and range widely throughout the loch having been found to travel up to a kilometer in a few hours.

 Radio tagging has also found that ferox dive deep during the day probably on feeding dives to where the char hang out, at night however they move into shallower water and become less active.
 I have only caught a handful of ferox for sure, including a fish of about 3lbs taken on Loch Shin, taken on the fly (where in lies a tale I will tell in the online magazine section).
 A wicked looking brute, beautiful in its way which when cooked tasted appalling - no wonder they end up stuffed and in glass cases.